Timeframe of reporting

-In addition to the above mentioned criteria and, where relevant, the national legislation defining high level corruption cases, countries are invited to report cases of corruption involving defendants who may not strictly fall under the above categories but are involved in investigations/cases that can be considered to still be of high-level nature (e.g., due to particularly high amount of the bribes, the extent of the damages to public interest stemming from the contested crimes, or the overall political repercussions, etc.).
+In addition, countries are invited to also report cases of corruption involving defendants who may not strictly fall under the above categories but are involved in investigations/cases that can be considered to still be of high-level nature (e.g., due to particularly high amount of the bribes, the extent of the damages to public interest stemming from the contested crimes, or the overall political repercussions, etc.).

 -